-Yet you are telling yourself, after a few weeks, that "this isn't working.
+Yet you are telling yourself, after a few weeks, that "This isn't working.
 I still have PIED, ED, or no sensitivity.
 I am flatlining.
 I still have no girlfriend/boyfriend, etc."

 Excuse me!
 A few weeks may seem like a lot now, but compare that to the amount of time you've been PMO'ing.
 Doesn't it seem ridiculous when you look at it this way?
-You are giving your system a break from that neural chemical bath so that it can "reset" or "reboot".
+You are giving your system a break from that neurochemical bath so that it can "reset" or "reboot".